Prag8855/aab/content/guides/english-speaking-psychiatrists-berlin.md

 ## Psychiatrist or psychotherapist?

 **Psychiatrists** solve mental health problems with medical treatments.
 They are doctors who studied medicine.
 They can diagnose mental health problems and prescribe medication.
+They can also give therapy if they took therapy training.

 **Psychotherapists** solve mental health problems with therapy.
 They studied psychotherapy.
 They can diagnose mental health problems.
 They can't prescribe medication.[^2]